Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Squirrels, chipmunks, and hares are a common sight.
 Skunks, porcupines, mountain goats, and beavers all call Jasper home.
 Minks, otters, and martens can also sometimes be found.

-We had a particularly good sighting of a marten, who was super curious about us and was so adorable we wanted to scoop it up and give it lots of pets.
+We had a magnificent sighting of a marten, who was super curious about us and was so adorable we wanted to scoop it up and give it lots of pets.

-Rare Wildlife In Jasper You Most Likely Won’t Spot
+Rare Jasper WIldlife You Most Likely Won’t Spot

-There is wildlife in Jasper that we all wish we could see, but the chances of spotting them are unlikely.
-So if you get the opportunity, you should be really excited.
+There is wildlife that we all wish we could see, but the chances of spotting them are unlikely.
+So if you see one of these species, you should be really excited.

 Wolves